 ARCHITECTURE:

 The completed house boasts many distinctive design elements for which Maclure’s Arts & Crafts homes are famous.
-Camsona is a front-gabled, 1½-storey Arts & Crafts house with oversized bargeboards and drop finals.
+Camsona is a front-gabled, 1½-storey Arts & Crafts house with oversized bargeboards and drop finials.
 There are gable- and hip-roofed dormers on the left side over two cantilevered and bracketed box bays.
 There are two gabled dormers on the right over one box bay.
 A small attic window in the upper front gable, surrounded by stucco and half-timbering, sits above a wide, shallow box bay on small brackets.
-The main floor has a recessed porch to the right of the three small windows with wooden muntins.
+The main floor has a recessed porch right of three small windows with wooden muntins.
 To the left is a wide cantilevered and bracketed box bay.
 The shingled house sits on a stone foundation.

 ORIGINAL OCCUPANTS: